Club Usage Training

 - Empty the garbage cans in the bar area and put in new liners.
 Turn off lights in bar and dining areas and radio/CD player.
 Take the garbage out and throw it in the dumpster.
 If needed the vacuum cleaner is in the furnace room.

-TURN OFF LIGHTS AND LOCK ALL DOORS.
-Only lock interior doors that were locked when you enter the Club.
-For exterior doors, all should locked unless there is a special event with other Clubs staying.
+H. TURN OFF LIGHTS AND LOCK ALL DOORS.
+Only lock interior doors that were locked when you entered the Club.
+For exterior doors, all should be locked unless there is a special event with other Clubs staying.
 Check to see if the back door should be left unlocked for that reason.

 Pump-Out Station Operating Instructions